snehalawalekar1998/Hospital-Management/README.md

 **Snehal Awalekar, Bhavna Gupta, Abhilash Chaudhary**

 ## Objective
-The objective of this project is to develop a **microservices-based Hospital Management System** that streamlines key hospital functions such as patient registration, appointment scheduling, billing, and doctor-patient communication.
-Leveraging a client-server architecture, each service operates independently for scalability and modularity.
-Containerized using **Docker** and orchestrated via **Docker Compose**, the system is designed for efficient data handling, seamless scaling, and high availability.
-With cloud connectivity for real-time collaboration, this innovative solution enhances operational efficiency and patient care, setting a new standard for modern healthcare systems.
+The project aims to develop a **microservices-based Hospital Management System** that streamlines key functions like patient registration, appointment scheduling, and billing.
+Using Docker for containerization and Docker Compose for orchestration, the system ensures scalability, modularity, and real-time cloud connectivity to enhance operational efficiency and patient care in modern healthcare settings.

 ## Features
 - **Doctor Service**: Manage doctor information, including specialties, availability, and updates.